Hive13/RPi-ShiftBrite/README.md

 than the Raspberry Pi.
 I had to use a 9 V supply due to how much the voltage sags when the lights are in a long enough chain.

+The code makes some assumptions on the orientation of the ShiftBrites; the setup on which I've been testing has them going in a zigzag, starting at the top-left pixel and going down 8 pixels, then moving over a row and going up 8, and so on until it forms 7 rows.
+See shiftbrite.c, particularly the function shiftbrite_push_image and its variables rowDir, colDir, and rotate90, if your own setup varies from this.

 Running
 =======
 The Makefile builds a command-line C program called RPi-Shiftbrite which can